 Can Employers Refuse Long Service Leave?

-Read to find out whether an employer can legally refuse long service leave requests.
+Want to take that extended trip overseas?
+Read on to find out whether an employer can legally refuse your long service leave request.

 Employees taking long service leave (LSL) can be disruptive to business operations.
 However, it is an essential entitlement which employers owe to most employees across Australia.
 This raises a crucial question: when can employers validly refuse LSL?